coulas/Craftsmanship/Katas/TestDrivenDevelopment/RomanNumerals.md

 # Roman Numerals

+## Part 1 : convert an arabic number to a roman one

 Given a positive integer number (eg 42) determine its Roman numeral representation as a String (eg "XLII").